Verzenio Delays Cancer Progression & Prolongs Survival in Breast Cancer

 About the monarchE Study - the monarchE clinical trial enrolled 5,637 patients with HR+, HER2- node-positive, high risk early stage breast cancer to treatment with Verzenio twice daily plus standard adjuvant endocrine therapy or standard adjuvant endocrine therapy alone.
 Verzino was administered for 2 years following completion of primary therapy that must have included surgery.
 High-risk disease was characterized by 4 or more positive axillary lymph nodes, or 1 to 3 positive lymph nodes in the setting of a tumor of at least 5 cm, grade 3 or centrally confirmed Ki-67 expression of at least 20% in untreated breast tissue.

-The 2-year survival without disease recurrence was 92.2% in patients receiving Verzenio compared to 88.7% for treatment with standard endocrine therapy alone.
-The risk of recurrence was reduced by 28.3% representing a 3.3% absolute difference.
+The 2-year survival without disease recurrence was 92.2% in patients receiving Verzenio compared to 89.3% for treatment with standard endocrine therapy alone.
+The risk of recurrence was reduced by 28.3%.
+The 2-year distant relapse-free survival rate was also improved with Verzenio to 93.8% compared with 90.8%.
+(12)

 Verzenio is the first CDK4/6 inhibitor to show a significant improvement when combined with endocrine therapy in patients with hormone receptor positive ESBC.